rkoktan/scanopy/README.md

 ### 🌐 Network Scanning

 The daemon scans all IPv4 addresses on subnets it is configured to scan.

+**By Default:** The daemon will scan the subnets it has an interface with.
+You can also choose additional subnets it doesn't have an interface with if you think it can reach it with network requests.

 For each IP on the network, the daemon:

 - **Detects open ports**: Scans for active TCP ports
 - **Identifies services**: Uses rule-based pattern matching to recognize running services from: